Dimensionality Reduction

 2 spatial fields of view present: P5CRC.008um P5NAT.008um

-If we look at our updated seurat_processed object, we can see the PCA results have been stored: dimensional reduction calculated: pca.sketch
+If we look at our updated seurat_processed object, we can see the PCA results have been stored under dimensional reduction calculated: pca.sketch.

 Visualize PCA

-After the PC scores have been calculated, you are looking at a matrix of 12,000 x 12,000 that represents the information about relative gene expression in all the cells.
-You can select the PC1 and PC2 columns and plot that in a 2D way.
+After the PC scores have been calculated, you are looking at a matrix of 12,000 x 12,000 that represents the information about relative gene expression in all the bins.
+You can select the PC1 and PC2 columns and plot that in a 2-dimensional way.

 Figure 4: Example of visualizing cells using the first two principal components (PC1 vs PC2).